FelixOnline/v2/content/articles/2013-6-13-this-week-at-oto-rushford-talia.md

 Between a live date in Oto as a duo and another in a large ensemble with Oren Ambarchi, I was able to grab an interview with Australian musucians James Rushford and Joe Talia.
 Aside from my aiming for an inside scoop about the night’s rendition of ‘Knots’ (from Ambarchi’s Audience Of One), we primarily discuss their work as a duo. and especially their 2013 album Manhunter.

-__Riaz Agahi: How does tonight’s version of ‘Knots’ differ from the record?
-Is it expanded?__
+Riaz Agahi: How does tonight’s version of ‘Knots’ differ from the record?
+Is it expanded?

 Joe Talia: It’s probably not expanded from the record, but it’s different.
 I’m playing drums tonight and I played drums on the record.
 Oren and I have played a lot as a duo, without the other guys.
 So that part of it, the interplay between the guitar and the drums has actually evolved a lot since the recording.
 The recording was actually done quite a long time ago, before we actually played all the shows.
 That element of it is definitely changed and has broadened a lot.

 James Rushford: For the strings arrangement I more or less transcribed Eyvind Kang’s part but there are alterations.
 There are certain sections that are a little more improvisatory and just the nature of the way those instruments interact with the ensemble is a bit more energetic I suppose in the performance.

-__RA: How long have yo____u guys been working together?__
+RA: How long have you guys been working together?

 JT: Since 2009?
 I think it [was when] first record came out

-__RA: I haven’t really been able to get my hands on any earlier work, and when I turned on Manhunter I was expecting noise to be honest.
+RA: I haven’t really been able to get my hands on any earlier work, and when I turned on Manhunter I was expecting noise to be honest.
 I thought it was interesting you created a dark atmosphere without going straight to noise which made it more suspenseful.
-What exactly did you do on the album, as in what instruments did you use?__
+What exactly did you do on the album, as in what instruments did you use?

 JR: It’s deliberately obscure.
 So, a lot of things that sound like synthesisers, for instance, are generally really instruments.
 There’s a lot of acoustic instrumentation on the record.
 We wanted to make something using the studio we had available to us and we also wanted to make something very different to the last 2 records.
 So we deliberately didn’t play instruments that we’re usually familiar with or comfortable with.

 JT: Yeah, everything’s not our usual mode.

-__RA: Wire’s review of the album compared the album to the Twin Peaks soundtrack.
-Is that something that was in your head at all at the time?__
+RA: Wire’s review of the album compared the album to the Twin Peaks soundtrack.
+Is that something that was in your head at all at the time?

 Both: Not at all.